How to Grow Norfolk Island Pine, Your Living Christmas Tree

 Just make sure you avoid placing your living Christmas tree in a drafty location, such as near an exterior door or drafty window.

-If you give your Norfolk Island pine outdoor time in summer, be aware that this may make it grow faster.
-And remember to bring it back indoors when the mercury falls into the 50s.
+If you give your Norfolk Island pine outdoor time in summer, remember to bring it back indoors when the mercury falls into the 50s.

 Water